jlmbaka/hack-vm-translator/README.md

 VM Translator for the Hack platform

-The Hack VM translator accept a single item as a command line parameter, `AAA`, where AAA is either a filename with a `.vm` extension containing a VM program or the name of a directory containing one or more `.vm` files.
+The Hack VM translator accepts a single item as a command line parameter, `AAA`, where AAA is either a filename with a `.vm` extension containing a VM program or the name of a directory containing one or more `.vm` files.

 ```console
 prompt>translator XXX